Sign up for the 2023-24 Boot Packer List:

 Aspen Highlands Boot Packing Program 2023-24

 Bootpacking at the ski area involves long days spent outside in severe winter conditions at high altitude, marching up and down in the steep avalanche starting zones.
 The work is extremely strenuous and is comparable to mountaineering.
 All the inherent risks of that sport are here also, including falls or possible avalanche involvement.

 - During the early season (pre-Highlands opening) we may be working Monday through Saturday from 8am until 4:30pm, weather permitting.
 Boot packers choose whichever days they want to join us.

 - Packing will begin when there is sufficient snow in the starting zones.
 Due to this requirement, dates of operations may begin or end at any time.
 In the past several years, the schedule has varied widely.
 We have begun as early as October 21st or as late as December 7th.
 Mid-November is the most common starting date.
 We try to finish by the end of December.
 In several of the last few years bootpacking has ended by Highlands opening day in mid-December.

 - Assuming favorable weather conditions, the job will last 6 to 8 weeks.
 It is up to the individual to fit their volunteer days into the days available for packing.
 There is no guarantee how many days will be available for boot packing.

-- Some days, bootpackers will not work, while ski patrol performs annual training of staff, OR performs Avalanche Mitigation work.
+- Some days, we will not pack while ski patrol performs annual training of staff, OR performs Avalanche Mitigation work.

 The Voucher Credit